This story has been updated. It was originally published on August 23, 2019.

 Samsung phones have a feature called Smart Call, which might be on by default, depending on your carrier.
 If it’s not, just pick Caller ID and spam protection in Call Settings from Settings to turn it on.
 It will try to identify unwanted callers as they reach your phone, using a central database of suspect numbers.
 You can block and report numbers from right inside the app too, but it’s up to you whether you take or reject each call.

 Google Pixel phones also have a built-in spam control feature.
 From the Phone app, tap the three dots in the top right, then choose Settings.
-On the next screen, pick Caller ID & spam, and Google will attempt to warn you when it suspects an incoming call is spam.
+On the next screen, pick Spam and Call Screen, and turn See caller & spam ID on.
+Google will subsequently attempt to warn you when it suspects an incoming call is spam.
 If you don’t want to decide whether to pick up each time, you can have it try to filter those calls out for you.
 You’re also able to block and report numbers from inside the app.
 If you don’t own a Pixel, you can still get the spam warning feature by downloading the Phone app onto whatever Android device you have.

-Google is also rolling out Call Screen, a feature that lets you divert calls to the Google Assistant, giving the caller the option to leave a voicemail—quite a practical way of handling robocalls and spam calls.
-Call Screen works in the same Google Phone app, but it’s only currently available on Pixel phones and some Motorola devices—you’ll see a Screen call option if you have it.
-It’s expected to roll out to more Android handsets in the future.
+Google also has Call Screen, a feature that lets you divert calls to the Google Assistant, giving the caller the option to leave a voicemail—quite a practical way of handling robocalls and spam calls.
+Call Screen works in the same Google Phone app, but it’s only currently available on Pixel phones and some other Android devices—you’ll see a Screen call option if you have it.

-As for iOS, at the time of writing you can only block specific numbers from calling you (tap the “i” button next to a number in your Recents list, then select Block this Caller).
+On iOS, you can send unknown callers directly to voicemail.
+To set this up, open the Settings app, tap Phone, go to Silence Unknown Callers, and turn the toggle switch on.
+It’s smart, though, and won’t silence calls from any numbers it notices in your text messages or emails.
+However, you can only block numbers one at a time.
+To do so, tap the “i” button next to a number in your Recents list, then select Block this Caller.
 It’ll work for keeping ex-partners and stalkers away from you, but it’s not particularly effective for stopping a flood of spam calls and robocalls, which never seem to come from the same number.